raspberrypilearning/sensing-space/lesson-3/lesson.md

 			sense.show_letter("!",text_colour=[255,0,0])
 	```

 1. Start logging and seal the Raspberry Pi, Sense Hat and battery in a zip-lock bag, then place it on a platform inside a plastic container, as shown below.
+If possible, use the "clip and lock" style of container throughout the experiment, rather than containers with simple press-on lids.

 	![Bag Pi](images/bag-pi.jpg)